About Finchampstead Parish Council

 The full Council meeting, known as Main Council, meets every month except August, and involves all 17 Councillors.
 The May meeting of Main Council is known as the Annual Parish Meeting, and is a special meeting where the Chairman of the Council and other important positions are decided.

-The Planning Committee also meets monthly, whereas the Amenities, Finance and General Purposes, Rights of Way, and Roads & Road Safety Committees meet 3 or 4 times a year.
+The Planning Committee also meets monthly, the Finance and General Management Committee meets every 2 to 3 months, and the Amenities, Rights of Way, and Roads & Road Safety Committees meet 3 times a year.
 Each Committee has up to 8 members, not including the Chairman of the Council who can attend any meeting.
 The Council also has several Working Groups which meet as required.

 A special meeting for the parishioners of Finchampstead is held in March each year.
 This is known as the Annual Gathering and is an opportunity for residents to hear about the work of the Parish Council, and to meet the Councillors and representatives of local organisations.